hamlet-framework/http-message/README.md

     ->build();
 ```

-Please note, that with non-validating builders you need to know what you're doing.
 When in doubt use validating builders.

 ## Outstanding tasks